Things to see and do - Paris

 This peaceful thoroughfare was opened in 1910 on the famous «maquis» of Montmartre, a piece of waste ground of ill repute where the windmills turned.
 Studios and pavilions are here today such as the Hameau des Artistes or the Villa Léandre (n° 25).
 A sculpture by Jean Marais evokes the author of Passe-muraille on the Place Marcel-Aymé.

-This is the living heart of the village of Montmartre.
-Here you can see the Church of Saint-Jean-de-Montmartre, Place Jehan-Rictus which has replaced the town hall of the 18th Arrondissement, where Verlaine was married, before Clemenceau became the Mayor.
-And, in the centre of the square, the métro station is one of only two in Paris to have kept its original marquise by Hector Guimard.
+This square is the very heart of the village of Montmartre.
+Here, you can admire the Église Saint Jean de Montmartre, and the Square Jehan Rictus, which replaced the town hall of the 18th arrondissement, and where Verlaine was married.
+In the centre of the square, the métro station is one of only two in Paris to have kept its original entrance, designed by Hector Guimard.

 The famous Boule Noire dance hall (created at n° 118 in 1822), the Chat Noir cabaret (1881), and the Élysée-Montmartre dance hall (at n° 72) are legendary names in Parisian nightlife.
 Although the Chat Noir is no more, the Boule Noire, Élysée-Montmartre and La Cigale (n° 120) host frequent rock concerts and variety shows.